UPPMAX/programming_formalisms/docs/tdd/README.md

 -   This session, we wrote **unit tests**
 -   It is only those your boss may read
--   The literature assumes a responsible programmer writes tests, in C++ @stroustrup2018cpp, R @wickham2019advanced and Python @van2001pep
+-   The literature assumes a responsible programmer writes tests, in C++ [Stroustrup & Sutter, 2017],
+    R [Wickham, 2019] and Python [PEP 8]

 ## Discussion